Scholarship of Teaching

 Miller-Young, J., & Yeo, M. (2015).
 Conceptualizing and communicating SoTL: A framework for the field.
 Teaching & Learning Inquiry, 3(2), 37–53.

-SoTL Grants and Funding Opportunities
+SoTL Funding Opportunities

 Engaging in SoTL research often requires funding.
 St. Lawrence College is committed to promoting all forms of research—including SoTL.
 For funding opportunities, please review the Academic Scholarship Funding Programs provided by the Research and Innovation Department at St. Lawrence College.

-SLC Research Ethics Board (SLC-REB)
+SLC & Research Ethics

 Before submitting an SLC-REB application, you must first complete the online asynchronous CORE-2022, consisting of 9 modules and a knowledge consolidation exercise, to obtain the certificate of completion.
 The CORE-2022 introduces the Tri-Council Policy Statement 2 (TCPS 2), which provides ethics guidance that applies to all research involving human participants.
 The CORE training was most recently updated in 2022 to include ethics guidance for research involving Indigenous Peoples.
 If your CORE certificate was issued before this update in 2022, you will be asked to renew your CORE training and provide an updated certificate along with your SLC-REB application.